He's a struggling writer. He aims to write only what he's experienced in his life.

 For I wanted to congratulate him for his melodious song he had sung four days ago during Deusi in Tihar in front of a house in the neighbourhood that chilly evening.

-My eyes fell on the gentleman on the same table again.
+My eyes fell on the gentleman on the same table again in the following morning.

 My eyes got caught up on the words “Keep Walking” on his white T- shirt.
-A cup of tea on the table waiting for him.
+A cup of tea on the table was waiting for him to sip.

 Unable to meet the lad, I looked at the gentleman, I asked him, if could join him.
 However, my mind waited for the lad.